mitang01/LME-workflow/README.md

 ## Step 4 Reduce the model
 * Try one of the following methods:
-  - reduce it as an addition model if the full model is an interaction model (NB, an additional model is the reduced model of an interaction model when the fixed effects are the same).
+  - reduce it as an addition model if the full model is an interaction model has no significant interaction effect.
-  - remove less interesting predictors
+  - remove less interesting predictors.
-  - remove certain levels of a predictor
+  - remove certain levels of a predictor.
   - drop unecessary random slopes.
 But only do this when I'm sure the predictor involved in the random slope do not vary too much on its random effect.
 Plotting the  intercepts can be helpful.
   - drop the random effect of item.
 But only do this when I'm sure the intercepts of item do not vary.
 * plot the residuals of the model to check if the residuals of the reduced model follow normal distribution.